Are You a Sugar Fiend?

 Do you dream of cookies, candy and sweet cozy beverages?
 You may be a sugar monster!

 I used to be a sugar addict.
-When I first started working out, I used to stop at the gas station on my way to the gym to get sour candies, which I would keep in my pocket and eat during my workout.
+When I first started working out, I would stop at the gas station on my way to the gym to get sour candies, which I would keep with me and eat during my workout.
 For real.
 I almost forgot to mention this, I was 27 at the time.
 Super grown-up of me to pop fruit sours between sets, don’t you think?
-But I had a hard time saying no to my urges to eat insane amounts of sugar.
+But I had a hard time saying no to my urges to eat insane amounts of sugar, and I have a feeling I’m not the only one.

 Disclosure: Some links on this blog contain affiliates.
 When you buy through one of our links we will receive a commission.
 This is at no cost to you.
 Thank you for supporting us and allowing us to continue to bring you valuable content.

-Sugar dependence can happen for many reasons, at any point in life, and it is not super fun to live with.
-Symptoms include irritability, energy crashes, sleep problems, dyslipidemia, diabetes and low sex drive.
+To put it mildly, sugar dependence is not super fun to live with.
+Symptoms include irritability, energy crashes, sleep problems, dyslipidemia (high cholesterol), diabetes, and low sex drive.
 Nobody wants that.

-There are several things that drive sugar addiction, and as they say, knowing is half the battle.
+Several things drive sugar addiction, and as they say, knowing is half the battle.

 Poor sleep